ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/rtk-base-setup/_index.md

 ### Software
 - Is your ZED-F9P connected?
 Do it!
 - We will use [RTKBase](https://github.com/Stefal/rtkbase)
-- To install it, you can use the following lines, which you can copy and paste together:
+- To install it, you can use the following lines, which you can copy and paste at once.
+The original recommendation is no chmod in front of chmod.
+That did not work for me.

   ```bash
   cd ~
   wget https://raw.githubusercontent.com/Stefal/rtkbase/master/tools/install.sh -O install.sh